 - Frost cooled cupcakes however you’d like.
 I used Wilton 1M piping tip for these pictured cupcakes.
 Top with sprinkles, if desired.
 Store leftovers in the refrigerator for up to 5 days.

-- Make Ahead Instructions: Prepare cupcakes 1 day in advance.
+- Make Ahead Instructions: You can prepare cupcakes 1 day in advance.
 Keep cupcakes covered tightly at room temperature and frost the day of serving.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.
+Frosting freezing instructions included in step 5.

 - Buttermilk: Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk if needed.
 Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the cupcakes won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.